l6gistaja/erply_proovitqq/README.md

 Project was developed in Debian 9.

-1. Download project and copy it subdirectory in your public web directory.
+1. Download project and copy it to your public web directory.
 1. Install dependencies: ```apt-get install php7.0 php7.0-curl php7.0-bcmath php7.0-mbstring rabbitmq-server mysql-server mysql-client php-mysql```
 1. Start servers: ```service rabbitmq-server start ; service mysql start```
 1. Copy configuration file template from templates/ErplyConf.php to somewhere outside public web directory, change three dots (...) with your own specific values.
 Add path to this new file to the first require_once in dependencies.php.